Table of Contents |

 By applying these questions to primary and secondary sources, you will begin to think like a historian.
 Primary sources can be complex, so you should use historical and critical thinking skills when examining them.
 Critical thinking is a tricky concept to define, but it fundamentally means creating a clear, self-directed, and evidence-based judgment on a topic.
 In other words, when creating stories about the past the historian needs to take a responsible approach, judge the evidence at hand, and create a story with the information.

 One way that historians do this is by thinking historically about an event and its related primary sources.
-This can be accomplished through a variety of intellectual channels, but an easy one to remember is to think in terms of the five Cs, seen in the next table (Andrews & Burke, 2007).
+This can be accomplished through a variety of intellectual channels, but an easy one to remember is to think in terms of the five Cs, seen in the following list (Andrews & Burke, 2007).

 Source: This tutorial curated and/or authored by Matthew Pearce, Ph.D with content adapted from Openstax “U.S. History”. access for free at openstax.org/details/books/us-history LICENSE: CREATIVE COMMONS ATTRIBUTION 4.0 INTERNATIONAL